39bytes/nes.rs/README.md

 cd target/release
 ./nesrs <path-to-rom>
 ```
+Controls are bound to:
+- Z: B
+- X: A
+- A: Select
+- S: Start
+- Arrow keys: Up/Down/Left/Right
 **NOTE:** Audio emulation is not fully completed yet so game audio will sound a bit off.

 ## Testing